Module pulearn.elkanoto

 probabilistic_predictions = self.estimator.predict_proba(X)

-return probabilistic_predictions / self.c
+probabilistic_predictions / self.c,

 def predict(self, X, threshold=0.5):